Emergency Dentistry – Auburn, WA

 Should I Visit the Emergency Room First for Dental Emergencies?

 Most emergency rooms aren’t able to address dental emergencies effectively.
 However, there are three main exceptions where the ER is a better option.
-You should head to the ER if you have experienced a jaw fracture or dislocation, serious cut or lacerations to the face or mouth, or an abscess or infection that’s swollen to the point of affecting breathing or swallowing.
+You should head to the ER if you have experienced a jaw fracture or dislocation, serious cuts or lacerations to the face or mouth, or an abscess or infection that’s swollen to the point of affecting breathing or swallowing.
 In pretty much all other circumstances, the dental office is the best place to be when faced with a dental emergency.

 You should never attempt to pop a dental abscess on your own.
 Always get in touch with a dentist right away as either a tooth or gum abscess is considered a dental infection and is therefore an emergency.
 Popping the abscess will only expose your mouth to more bacteria and irritate the area more.
 Additionally, putting off treatment can allow the infection to spread within the mouth and to other areas of the body, including the neck, throat, and head.